 Sargento Foods may be the biggest Cheesehead in Wisconsin.
 The company is one of the largest cheese manufacturers in the US, offering a variety of block cheese and such value-added products as shredded cheese blends and sliced cheeses for sandwiches.
 Sargento Foods markets its products through supermarkets and other retail grocery stores nationwide.
 The manufacturer is also a leading supplier of custom cheese products to restaurants and other food service operators; its food ingredients division makes cheese items for other food manufacturers.
 The family-owned business was started in 1953 by Leonard Gentine Sr. and his business partner Joseph Sartori.

-Wisconsin-based Sargento Foods manufactures its products at four plants in Wisconsin, as well as facilities in Bellingham, Washington, and North Sioux City, South Dakota.
+Wisconsin-based Sargento Foods manufactures its products at four plants in Wisconsin (in Plymouth, Kiel, Hilbert, and Elkhart Lake), as well as facilities in Bellingham, Washington, and North Sioux City, South Dakota.

 The privately-owned company reports annual sales in excess of $1 billion.